cse-sim/cse/doc/src/records/gain.md

 **gnFrPl=*float***

 Fraction of gain going to plenum.
-Plenums are not implementented as of August, 2012.
+Plenums are not implemented as of August, 2012.
 Any gain directed to the plenum is discarded.

 **gnFrRtn=*float***